AI models collapse when trained on recursively generated data

 Abstract

-Stable Diffusion revolutionised image creation from descriptive text.
-GPT-2, GPT-3(.5) and GPT-4 demonstrated astonishing performance across a variety of language tasks.
-ChatGPT introduced such language models to the general public.
-It is now clear that large language models (LLMs) are here to stay, and will bring about drastic change in the whole ecosystem of online text and images.
-In this paper we consider what the future might hold.
-What will happen to GPT-{n} once LLMs contribute much of the language found online?
-We find that use of model-generated content in training causes irreversible defects in the resulting models, where tails of the original content distribution disappear.
-We call this effect model dementia and show that it can occur in Variational Autoencoders (VAEs), Gaussian Mixture Models (GMMs) and LLMs.
-We build theoretical intuition behind the phenomenon and portray its ubiquity amongst all learned generative models.
-We demonstrate that it has to be taken seriously if we are to sustain the benefits of training from large-scale data scraped from the web.
-Indeed, the value of data collected about genuine human interactions with systems will be increasingly valuable in the presence of content generated by LLMs in data crawled from the Internet.
+Stable diffusion revolutionized image creation from descriptive text.
+GPT-2, GPT-3(.5) and GPT-4 demonstrated high performance across a variety of language tasks.
+ChatGPT introduced such language models to the public.
+It is now clear that generative artificial intelligence (AI) such as large language models (LLMs) is here to stay and will substantially change the ecosystem of online text and images.
+Here we consider what may happen to GPT-{n} once LLMs contribute much of the text found online.
+We find that indiscriminate use of model-generated content in training causes irreversible defects in the resulting models, in which tails of the original content distribution disappear.
+We refer to this effect as ‘model collapse’ and show that it can occur in LLMs as well as in variational autoencoders (VAEs) and Gaussian mixture models (GMMs).
+We build theoretical intuition behind the phenomenon and portray its ubiquity among all learned generative models.
+We demonstrate that it must be taken seriously if we are to sustain the benefits of training from large-scale data scraped from the web.
+Indeed, the value of data collected about genuine human interactions with systems will be increasingly valuable in the presence of LLM-generated content in data crawled from the Internet

 Zakhar Shumaylov